PBonvang/DotNETKnowledge/CQRS_MediatR/README.md

 1. Set the PATH environment variable in the DockerFile: *ENV PATH="${PATH}:/home/vscode/.dotnet/tools"*
 2. Add the installation of the tool in the postCreateCommand: *dotnet tool install -g dotnet-ef && dotnet restore*

+## AutoMapper
+AutoMapper is fantastic, it maps object properties with similar names and makes your mapping logic centralized.

+## Structural flaws

+### Model overflow
+Either we need to keep creating new model as overview and detail doesn't always make sense.
+Say in the case of getting a brand with it's cars, the cars currently have the brand name as well.
+This is duplicated data and not necessary as it requires additional querying, and the information is already provided.
+A solution to this could be GraphQL, as the request is what specifies what fields it expects.

 ## Sources
 - https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs